Ignemia/Iggy-s-valorant-guides/economy.md

 > This round usually follows a lost pistol round or losses where team was gambling the next round.

 On an eco(n) round the team buys nothing but the essentials.
 This might be a pistol, small shield or utility.
 The goal is to have at minimum 4200 for next round so you can fullbuy.

+_How do I decide what to buy?_
+You take 2 factors into account:
+1. How much can you spend so that you have enough for next round?
+2. What will you use more?
+- Util this round and give your team better chance to win
+- Pistol this round if you know you can carry the round with sheriff only?
+- Better buy on next round (buy nothing)

+### Bonus rounds
+> Bonus rounds follow a round which you have won and have spare weaponry / util / shields

+On bonus round you try to buy as little as you can, udually you use what you have, replenish utility and perhaps buy a small/refill shield.
+The goal is next round when you should have at minimum 3900.

+**Most common buys include small shield + sheriff, sheriff alone or marshal**

+### Force rounds
+> When you team's economy is all over the place and you feel like you should equalize it while taking a risk to try to win this round.
+You force.

+_Why force?
+Why not eco?_
+Because a broken economy when some people can buy and some can't, is bad for everyone even whe it seems it should be fine.
+This creates weak links in the defense or gives less force to offense.
+If you force buy you still have a very very good chance of winning the round and salvaging enemy rifles.
+And if you lose you did economic damage to the opponent, forcing them to force one you drain them.

+_So what do you buy on a force?_
+1. You start with full set of utility.
+In valorant the utility spam is what wins most rounds.
+2. Then you see how much money you have, next is small shield.
+You want to start with small shield and upgrade it later if you can.
+Then it comes to money.
+3. This stage depends on how much you have left

+- If you have 1350 left for example I would personally decide between Marshal and Stinger deending on what agent I am playing.
+But someone might prefer a bucky.
+Either way you will have at least 250 left after buying a gun, so upgrade to refill shield.
+- Next example is that you have 2200 left after buying small shield.
+In this scenario you have many options: Bandit/Sheriff+Marshal and upgeade to refill shield (if you had 2250 then full shield), Ares/Spectre and full shield upgrade or Judge and refill shield upgrade.
+- Lastly, if you were rich and have 3500+ left after full util buy.
+Then you buy as if you were on a full buy round.

+## Hero buy
+There is a concept called "Hero buy".
+When your team has one player who has been outperforming everyone else including the enemy team, on save rounds you take the econ hit and get that person a weapon.
+They are very limely to get early picks and get traded, then the weapon is passed down to the next high performer until you either win or lose the round.
+Having a hero buy on a strong player can usually lead to winning an eco or force buy.